TheAIBot/DSP_Weaver/readme.md

 3. Some things are being consumed too fast for some odd reason.
 Assume it's because of ordering inserters or assemblers.
 Not sure though.
 4. Mod ignores anything created/destroyed on a planet when the player is not on that planet.
 5. Some wierd random divide by zero exception in assemblers.
 Perhaps due to ordering inserters or assemblers.
 Not sure though.
+6. Power statistics aare not correct which is presumeably because i should update power consumer data created in RefreshPowerConsumptionDemandsWithFactory & RefreshPowerNetworkConsumptionDemands

 # Why not use Patching transpiler